leogachimu/King_County_House_Sales/README.md

 ### Seasonal Variation of Sales Performance

-The northwestern States are characterized by sub-zero degree Winter months, which leads to more people willing to sell their houses so that they can move to warmer regions in the south.
+The northwestern States are characterized by sub-zero degree Winter months, which leads to more people looking to sell their houses so that they can move to warmer regions in the south.
 There are also fewer potential buyers during the colder months.

-Our analysis reveals that there is a variation in the volume of sales across the months in year.<br>
+My analysis reveals that there is a variation in the volume of sales across the months in year.<br>

 i.)
 January and February starts off the year with low sales of around **1,000 houses per month**.<br>
 ii.)
 The volume starts to rise in March, where it is about **1,500 houses**.<br>